 Warning: Equality between NeuralGroup's only compares the size and neuronal ''model' and param attributes.
 This means that groups differing only by their ids will register as equal.

-Create a group of neurons (empty group is default, but it is not a valid object for most use cases).
+Calling the class creates a group of neurons.
+The default is an empty group but it is not a valid object for most use cases.

 Changed in version 0.8: Removed syn\model and syn\param.